 Yes, you need to store these bacon donuts in the refrigerator.

 You can also bake these donuts in a donut pan.
-(If you use a donut pan, you may consider spraying coconut oil in the pan so the edges get a little crispy like a fried donut.)
+(If you use a donut pan, consider spraying coconut oil so the edges get a little crispy like a fried donut.)